A timeline of the escape and manhunt for convicted Pennsylvania killer Danelo Cavalcante | KRDO

 By Dakin Andone, CNN

-(CNN) — A convicted murderer’s escape from a Pennsylvania prison outside Philadelphia kicked off a manhunt that dramatically evolved in recent days after he slipped a police perimeter and turned up in northern Chester County, where authorities say he was sighted Monday night and is now armed with a rifle.
+(CNN) — The manhunt for a convicted murderer who escaped from a Pennsylvania prison outside Philadelphia has come to an end after nearly two weeks, with authorities confirming Wednesday morning that Danelo Cavalcante was in custody.

-Approximately 500 law enforcement officers have been searching for Danelo Cavalcante, 34, who escaped August 31 from Chester County Prison, where he was held after his conviction last month in the 2021 killing of his former girlfriend, Deborah Brandão.
+Hundreds of law enforcement officers were searching for Cavalcante, 34, who escaped August 31 from Chester County Prison, where he was held after his conviction last month in the 2021 killing of his former girlfriend, Deborah Brandão.

+But it was two tactical teams – one from the Pennsylvania State Police, another from US Border Patrol – who moved in on Cavalcante Wednesday morning and deployed a police dog that subdued the fugitive before he was taken into custody, according to Lt.
+Col. George Bivens of the state police, who led the search.

 Cavalcante is convicted, sentenced to life in prison